-The following is a summary of the rights of our common stock and preferred stock, certain provisions of our Second Amended & Restated Certificate of Incorporation ("Amended Charter") and our Amended and Restated Bylaws ("Amended Bylaws") and applicable law.
-This summary does not purport to be complete and is qualified in its entirety by the provisions of our Amended Charter and our Amended Bylaws, copies of which have been filed as exhibits to our SEC filings and are incorporated by reference to our registration statement, of which this prospectus forms a part.
+The following is a summary of the rights of our common stock and preferred stock, certain provisions of our Amended Charter and our Amended and Restated Bylaws and applicable law.
+This summary does not purport to be complete and is qualified in its entirety by the provisions of our Amended Charter and our Amended and Restated Bylaws, copies of which have been filed as exhibits to the registration statement and are incorporated by reference to our registration statement, of which this prospectus forms a part.